-\ This rate is for planning purposes only and subject to change based on final in equipment configurations, installation time frames, and market conditions.
+^{} This rate is for planning purposes only and subject to change based on final in equipment configurations, installation time frames, and market conditions.
 All quotes are subject to approval by the Presidio Technology Capital Finance Committee and execution of PTC's standard lease and credit documentation

-Date: May 28, 2024 Subject: Personnel Action Initiated By: Monica L Wilks, Director of Human Resources, and the Human Resources Department Attachments: 6 Pages of Personnel Action Reviewed By: Dr. Rochelle Clark, Superintendent BACKGROUND INFORMATION: Per Board Policy 5:30: Hiring Process and Criteria consistent with budget and staffing requirements a equal employment opportunities and minority recri and in compliance with School board policy on CURRENT CONSIDERATIONS: All offers of employment are contingent upon the anyone who is offered and begins employment pri understands that they will do so as a substitute.
-If obtained, these substitutes will then be made whole the approval of the Board of Education is FINANCIAL CONSIDERATIONS: These positions are in the budget.
-STAFF RECOMMENDATION: The Administration respectfully requests the Boar as presented. rd of Education approve all Personnel Action Items RECOMMENDED ACTION: X Approval ☐ Information ☐ Discussion
+Date: May 28, 2024 Subject: Personnel Action Initiated By: Monica L Wilks, Director of Human Resources, and the Human Resources Department Attachments: 6 Pages of Personnel Action Reviewed By: Dr. Rochelle Clark, Superintendent BACKGROUND INFORMATION: Per Board Policy 5:30: Hiring Process and Criter consistent with budget and staffing requirements equal employment opportunities and minority rec 1 .
+CURRENT CONSIDERATIONS: All offers of employment are contingent upon the anyone who is offered and begins employment prunderstands that they will do so as a substitute.
+I 1.1 obtained, these substitutes will then be made whole retroactive to their first day of employment.

+These positions are in the budget.

+The Administration respectfully requests the Board of Education approve all Personnel Action Items as presented.